Quantum-enhanced Markov Chain Monte Carlo for Combinatorial Optimization: Results

-Generally, the gradients of the fitted lines in the right-hand side plot of Figure~\ref{fig:scaling_summary} are worse than on the left plot.
-Yet, the gradient of the red line, on the right of Figure~\ref{fig:scaling_summary}, representing the \textit{Heron r3} device results, has a slightly improved gradient to those reported on the left.
-These \textit{Heron r3} hardware results outperform both the equivalent classical MCMC test, and the MPS simulated quantum algorithm.
-Again, this suggests a promising scaling property for the quantum algorithm with larger problem instances, both in comparison to its predecessor hardware and with regards to both the classical and simulated quantum approaches.
-Interestingly, for the $52$ node problem on the right of Figure~\ref{fig:scaling_summary}, the MPS simulation performs best.
-However, for the $117$ node instance, the MPS simulation is outperformed by the real \textit{Heron r3} hardware.
-At the same time, with reduced hardware noise, the quantum device outperforms the simulation.
-From the data provided so far, we see evidence of promising scaling behavior of our quantum-enhanced algorithm with respect to problem size.
-With larger and improved quantum hardware, we intend to collect data for larger problem instances to understand which approach continues to show better scaling behavior, since we acknowledge only three non-trivial problem instances were studied in this manuscript.
-More data is required to draw stronger conclusions.
+Most slopes of the fitted lines in the right panel of Figure~\ref{fig:scaling_summary} are worse than those on the left panel.
+Yet, the gradient of the red line on the right panel of Figure~\ref{fig:scaling_summary}, representing the \textit{Heron r3} results from \texttt{ibm\_boston}, has a comparable gradient to the fitted lines on the left panel.
+These \textit{Heron r3} hardware results outperform both the equivalent classical MCMC test, and the simulated quantum results in this multi-shot setting.
+Again, this suggests a promising scaling property for the quantum algorithm for the largest problem instances, both in comparison to its predecessor hardware, and with regards to both the classical and simulations of the quantum approach.
+Interestingly, MPS simulations perform best for the $52$ node problem on the right-hand panel of Figure~\ref{fig:scaling_summary}.
+However, for the $80$ and $117$ node instances, the MPS simulations are outperformed by the real \textit{Heron r3} hardware.
+These results provide initial evidence that our quantum algorithms scales favorably with problem size compared to similar classical algorithms.
+Additional experiments are needed to further support this conclusion.